 Sciatic nerve pain can be felt from the lower back and extend through upper buttocks, behind the thighs, to the knees and feet, because the nerve branches from the lower back to these extremities.

-This exercise routine to relieve back pain and sciatica will greatly help you relieve the pain as well as help eliminate it.
-The best thing about this routine is that it does not require any material and you can do it whenever and wherever you want.
-In addition, it can be perfectly combined with other exercise routines and will only take you 10 minutes.
+This exercise routine to relieve back pain and sciatica will help you a lot to ease it.
+You can do it whenever and wherever you want with no equipment and it will only take you 10 minutes.

 1. Neck stretch